-In 2009 the RRWD Board of Managers awarded the construction of Phase 1 (Hay Creek Corridor) to North Pine Excavating, Phase 3 (Connection Channel) to All Seasons Excavating and Phase 2A (Outlet Structures) to Wagner Construction and ICS.
+In 2009 the RRWD Board of Managers awarded the construction of Phase 1 (Hay 2013 Annual Report 11

+Creek Corridor) to North Pine Excavating, Phase 3 (Connection Channel) to All Seasons Excavating and Phase 2A (Outlet Structures) to Wagner Construction and ICS.
 Construction of Phases 1 and 3 was completed in 2010.

 Phase 2 was awarded to Spruce Valley Corporation in 2010.
-Construction of Phase 2 continued through the winter of 2011.
-Anticipated completion date is the summer of 2012.
-The RRWD will continue to do annual monitoring as specified in the COE permit.
+Construction of Phase 2 continued through the winter of 2011 and was completed in 2012.

-Status: Construction of Phase 2 of the project neared completion at the end of 2011 with finishing work to be completed by July of 2012.
-The RRWD Board began working on the Operation and Maintenance (O & M) Plan for the project as well as an adaptive wetland mitigation proposal that was presented to the COE in December.
+Status: The RRWD Board has been working on the Operation and Maintenance (O & M) Plan for the project.
+The District is still waiting for the US COE's determination on an adaptive wetland mitigation proposal that was presented in December of 2011.